Air Passenger Protection Regulations Highlights

 - The transportation of musical instruments.

-The regulations are not yet in force.They will come into effect in two stages.
-On July 15, 2019, airlines will be required to meet new obligations concerning communication, denied boarding, tarmac delay, baggage and the transportation of musical instruments.
-The remaining obligations will come into effect on December 15, 2019.
+The regulations came into effect in two stages.
+On July 15, 2019, airlines were required to meet new obligations concerning communication, denied boarding, tarmac delay, baggage and the transportation of musical instruments.
+The remaining obligations on flight disruptions and seating of children came into effect on December 15, 2019.

 To ensure robust passenger protection, the regulations apply to all flights to, from, and within Canada.
 This includes connecting flights.